OSVR/OSVR-JSON-Schemas/README.md

 If you're seeing this as a subdirectory somewhere, that's probably because the schemas were included as a Git submodule or other similar mechanism.
 See the link above for the latest versions.

+You might be able to use this in Visual Studio by adding `https://raw.githubusercontent.com/OSVR/OSVR-JSON-Schemas/master/catalog.json` to your schema sources (under Options, Editor, JSON, Schema).

 ## Contents

 ### Schemas